vikasmistry/Furodoro/readme.md

 ## Features

 *   **Classic Pomodoro Timer:** Standard work, short break, and long break cycles.
+*   **Flomodoro Timer:** Work in a flow with no restrictions and get proportional break durations.
 *   **Configurable Durations:** Easily adjust work, short break, and long break times via the settings panel.
 *   **Work:Rest Ratio:** Configure how much break time you earn relative to your work time.
 *   **Task Integration:**